piwvh/php-eureka/README.md

 }
 ```

-In this example, we have cached to instances of the service in the database and
+In this example, we have cached the instances of the service in the database and
 are retrieving them from the database when Eureka is not available.

-After creating your custom provider, just make it work by:
+After creating your custom provider, just make it work by adding it to the configuration:

 ```php
 $client->getConfig()->setInstanceProvider(new MyProvider());